Max Wenner: Biography

 At the time of his death in 1937, Max Wenner had a 34-year-old German fiancée, Olga Büchsenschütz from the Kupferdreh district of Essen.
-Described as "an attractive brunette," she was said to live in a "small but comfortably furnished house with her aged parents and married sister."
-When they first met, apparently skiing at Lenzerheide in the Plessur Alps in Switzerland, Büchsenschütz had been working as the secretary of the Swedish Consul-General at Düren in what is now North Rhine-Westphalia state in Germany.
+Described as "an attractive brunette", she was said to live in a "small but comfortably furnished house with her aged parents and married sister."
+When they first met, apparently skiing at Lenzerheide in the Plessur Alps in Switzerland.
+An Australian newspaper claimed Büchsenschütz had been working as the secretary of the Swedish Consul-General at Düren, but "extensive research in German newspapers could not identify the existence of a Swedish consulate or consul in the city of Düren (which is closer to Aachen than Cologne).
+There were Swedish consuls-general in Aachen during the time under review (Fritz Mohren, a commodity trader) and Cologne (Richard v.
+Schnitzler, a banker and later Kurt v.
+Schröder, Schnitzler's son-in-law and also a banker)."

 In December 1936, Wenner had proposed to her and she had accepted; they were to be married in Switzerland in three weeks.

 In March 1937, Büchsenschütz recounted their relationship to a New Zealand newspaper:

 At the time of Wenner's death Olga was reportedly a private secretary of a director at a large factory of weapons and machines in the Ruhr area.
 Another account claimed that she was "private secretary to a well-known artificial silk manufacturer, and has made many trips with him in this capacity to Switzerland and other countries."
 At the time of his death, Wenner was said to have investments in spinning mills and other cotton manufacturing enterprises.